Oil Prices Recover After U.S. Stockpiles Data

 The U.S. Energy Information Administration reported that U.S. crude inventories fell 3.6 million barrels last week.
 The draw was significantly more than analysts and traders were expecting, and a contrast to the nearly 900,000-barrel increase reported Tuesday evening by the American Petroleum Institute, an industry group.

-In recent days, prices have tumbled amid concerns that relentlessly rising U.S. output could thwart efforts by the Organization of the Petroleum Exporting Countries to bring supplies back in balance with demand.
-But prices jumped after the figures showing falling U.S. supplies were released.
+That helped eat away at a persistent supply overhang and spurred buying.
+Oil prices have tumbled recently amid ebbing faith in the ability of the Organization of the Petroleum Exporting Countries to bring supplies back in balance with demand.

-"People are going to focus on the draws on stockpiles of crude more than anything right now," said Mark Waggoner, president of Excel Futures.

-The drop in crude supplies came as refiners returned from seasonal maintenance and ramped up fuel output sharply.
-Refinery utilization of 94.1% is the highest level for this time of year since April, 2001.

 Continue Reading Below